cnguy/kayn/README.md

     Not fast enough, huh?
 */

-// Let's add the dev limit,
+// let's add the official new dev limit,
 // show the headers,
 // set the default region,
 // and add some in-memory-caching!